MarcJimenez99/cs153lab3-4/README.md

 ### a) shm_cnt.c

+SHM_Cnt picture

 `shm_cnt.c` is a user program that shows how when a process forks, both processes open a shared memory segment with the same id using: `shm_open(1, (char **)(&counter))`.
 Knowing this, the program has each process increment a counter from `1 - 10000`.
 Afterwards both processes exit using `shm_close(int)`.
 Currently both `shm_open(1, (char **)(&counter))` and `shm_close(int)` are not implemented thus they do not currently share memory.
 This leads both functions to just print out seperate `10000(s)` instead of a single `20,000`.

 In order to implement this update to our `shm_cnt.c`, we will first update the `shm_open()` system call.
 In order to update the system call we will have to make changes on how `shm_open()` interacts with our shared memory table.
+The table contains three variables known as the ID, frame, and the reference count.
 This table is defined as a struct within our `shm.c` file.

 Picture of SHM TABLE

-The table is defined by three variables known as the ID, frame, and the reference count.
-Their functions are defined in the following photo

-Photo of ID/FRAME/REFCNT
+These three variables are defined as such:

+three id

 ### b) shm_open()

-`shm_open()` can be categorizied into two different cases.
+`shm_open()` is how our processes will identify whether or not the page they are attempting to access already exists or not.
+We do this by iterating through the shared memory table and checking if any of the page IDs match the ID we are passing in.
+If we do find a match then our variable found is set to 1, else, it stays 0.
+This can be categorizied into two different cases.
+The following picture shows the implentation:

+Full picture

+#### Case 1:

+If we find that `found = 1` then we know the segment ID the process is attempting to open already exists then we know another process has already done a `shm_open` before us.
+This means we just need to map the virtual address space of our process to the physical address space of the shared memory table.
+The following picture shows the implementation:

+Picture of Case 1 implementation

+We will also increment the refcnt of the shared memory page as now there is an additional process using it.
+Next we will reinitialize the pointer to point to the virtual address.
+Afterwards we will update the `sz` by a `PGSIZE` due to us increasing the size of its stack.
+Finally we will release the `shm_table` lock and `return 0`.

-#### Case 1
+#### Case 2:

+If we find that after iterating through the shared memory table that `found = 0` then we know that we are the first process to do `shm_open()` on this segment.
+We will now have to find an empty entry in the `shm_table`.
+We do this by finding an entry with `refcnt = 0`.
+Once finding a suitable entry we will initialize its ID to the ID passed in.
+We will also then kmalloc a page and store its address in frame.
+We do this by creating a `char *mem` and using `memset()` to initialize it.
+After doing so we will then set the empty entry in our `shm_table` to `mem`.
+We will then initialize `refcnt` to equal `1` and do similiar final steps as we did in `Case 1`.
+The following picture shows the implementation:

+picture of Case2

 ### c) shm_close()

+`shm_close` will simply decrement the `refcnt` of a page in our `shm_table` as a process is terminated.
+We do this by finding the shared memory segment and decrememtning the `refcnt` only if it is greater than or equal to 1.
+If it is 0 then we will simply set its ID to 0 and `kfree()` its memory frame.
+The following picture shows the implementation:

+a

+### d) shm_cnt.c With Updates

+After making our updates we can see the counters will now take into consideration the incrementation by both processes.
+This lets us reach the target of `20,000`.
+The output can be seen in the following picture.